nbaztec/repro-keccak-asm-issue/README.md

 # Summary

-When compiling this application with `--features asm-keccak`, the following test fails under Ubuntu and Arch, but passes on Mac:
+When compiling this application with `--features asm-keccak`, the following test fails under Ubuntu and Arch (x86_64), but passes on Mac:

 ```rust
 fn test_foo_fails() {